GoogleCloudPlatform/deploymentmanager-samples/examples/v2/gke/README.md

 to the GKE cluster created in the last step.
 Fill in the following information before deploying:

-* the cluster type created for the GKE cluster deployed previously
+* The cluster type created for the GKE cluster deployed previously.
+This will be "cluster-<cluster-name>-type", visible in the developers console.
-* the `docker` image to run
+* Optionally, change the `docker` image to run.
-* the port exposed by the image
+* Optionally, specify the port exposed by the image.

 When ready, deploy with the following command: